Skip to Content

 Massey graduates more researchers and clinical psychologists than any other university in New Zealand.
 We’re connected to a wide range of community and statutory organisations, and produce unique and applied psychology research and training that’s recognised nationally and internationally.
-This strength and expertise enhances the reputation of your degree and ensures your knowledge is relevant to today’s society.

 While most universities wait until postgraduate study to offer applied learning, we introduce this in the final year of your degree.
 We have a broad selection of courses across areas including forensic, experimental and community psychology that demonstrate how foundational skills can be applied.
-This better prepares you for further study and gives you a taste for where you might like to specialise.

 A major in psychology can provide knowledge and skills relevant to a broad selection of applied psychology areas including clinical, health, education, community, industrial and organisational psychology.
 These diverse options mean you can study what you are most passionate about and carry that passion forward into your career.

 The knowledge of human behaviour and interactions that you will gain from a BA (Psychology) will be useful in many careers including:

 New Zealand is a great place to study.
 Massey University’s reputation is supported by our international rankings, accreditations and associations.
 We are rated five star plus by the QS World University Rankings.

 Massey University has small class sizes, and our lecturers and staff are friendly and approachable.

 As an international student, there are entry requirements that will apply to you.
 We recommend that you apply at least three months before your anticipated start date so your application can be processed in time.
 There are additional steps you will need to take.
 These include obtaining a visa and travel bookings if your study is to be in New Zealand.

 All students must meet university entrance requirements to be admitted to the University.